 We have put all of these tunes onto our Mykidstime Spotify Halloween Spooky Tunes Playlist so you can have everyone boogying along on the night.

-These delicious ideas will go down a treat with your guests:
+These gruesomely delicious Halloween party food and drink ideas will go down a treat with your guests:

-- Cocktail sausages made to look like severed fingers, just chop them up and dollop a bit of fake blood (tomato ketchup) on them for a truly gory look.
+- Sausages made to look like severed fingers, just add a dollop a bit of “blood” (tomato ketchup) on them for a truly gory look.

-- Or what about a jar of eyeballs that are really just pickled onions?
+- Or what about a jar of “eyeballs” that are pickled onions?

 - Make witches fingers and creepy spooky eyed buns